ghostsnglitter/Game-Dev-Library/README.md

 <a name="art"></a>
 ### 2.3 Art

-The art department create all of the game's assets - 2D-art and UI-elements, 3D-models for objects, architecture, characters, as well as sound effects and music.
-This can take a lot of time and the work is usually distributed to many different artists, underlining the importance of starting into [`Production`](#production) with solid design documentation.
+The art department creates all of the game's assets - 2D-art and UI-elements, 3D-models for objects, architecture, and characters, as well as sound effects and music.
+This can take a lot of time and the work is usually distributed to many different artists, underlining the importance of starting into [`Production`](#production) with solid design documentation and a coherent vision.

 Depending on your background, this can be a massive challenge for creating your first game(s).
 Fortunately, there are plenty of helpful resources and strategies (covered in this guide) for reducing the workload, including the usage of third-party assets (an unbelievably important part of solo development that should not be looked down upon).